-The Reinforcement editor will open and you start with the definition of the stirrup in the web.
+The Reinforcement editor will open and you start with the definition of the stirrup on the web.
 Switch the tab to Stirrups and then click on New from points.

 This will run a dialog with the modification of the properties of stirrup and selection of the points.
-Continue with clicking on OK.
+Continue by clicking on OK.

 Repeat the steps for the second stirrup reinforcing the bottom flange, but this time, untick the checkbox for torsion check.
 Please, look at the details up in the FAQ section for more info as this is the proper setting for consideration of equivalent thin-walled section.

 You will use these steps for the last time to reinforce the top flange.

 Now, go to the Longitudinal reinforcement tab and start with New on edge.
 You can not speed up the process by “new on all edges” as you face a haunched cross-section (you can try it and see, that the reinforcement cannot stretch).
 To see the next steps, it will be helpful to switch on the numbers of Edges.
 Then adjust the diameter and number of bars as follows: